markcmurphy/retext-demo/test.md

 You can use the BigCommerce for WordPress plugin as a building block to create an ecommerce solution that’s unique to your brand.
 Whether you want to link multiple WordPress storefronts to a single BigCommerce store or extend the open source plugin to create custom-made solutions, BigCommerce for WordPress makes it easy to combine the power of BigCommerce with the flexible presentation of WordPress.

+# Customizing B3

+With B3, you can customize the placement of B3 app elements, customize display text, customize styling, and customize checkout configurations.
+You also have access to the lifecycle hooks for many B3 modules to inject your own JavaScript functions.

+Additionally, you can use the B3 REST API to create, read, update, and delete items such as orders, companies, addresses, payments, sales reps, and users.
+This API allows you to build your own services or integrate B3 with third-party business tools such as Salesforce.
 ## How It Works

 BigCommerce for WordPress connects your WordPress site to your BigCommerce store via API, and pulls all of the relevant data into a variety of database tables, some custom, some default WordPress.
 Products are a post type: product data is stored in the post table and product meta is stored in the post_meta table.